alexwlchan/alexwlchan.net/src/_articles/2021/2021-09-28-editing-toolbar.md

 ---
-layout: post
+layout: article
 date: 2021-09-28 19:23:39 +00:00
 title: An editing toolbar for alexwlchan.net
 summary: A bookmarklet that gives me a just-for-me toolbar to make changes to this site.
-tags:
-  - blogging about blogging
+topic: Blogging about blogging
-  - javascript
-  - bookmarklets
-old_syntax_highlighting: true
 ---

 I recently wrote a small bookmarklet that gives me an editing toolbar for this site: